Satisfactory/Unsatisfactory (SA/UN) Grading System

-The Division of Undergraduate Studies: When considering scheduling courses under the satisfactory/unsatisfactory grading system, students should make sure they are following the regulations of their prospective college(s) of enrollment (see above).
+The Division of Undergraduate Studies, World Campus: When considering scheduling courses under the satisfactory/unsatisfactory grading system, students should make sure they are following the regulations of their prospective college(s) of enrollment (see above).

-The request for the satisfactory/unsatisfactory grade option must be filed after the end of the drop/add period, between the eleventh and twenty-first day of the semester.
+The request for the satisfactory/unsatisfactory grade option must be filed between the eleventh and twenty-first day of the semester.
 After the end of the satisfactory/unsatisfactory grade request period, a course cannot be changed to the traditional grading system (A, B, C, etc.).

 - Consult with an adviser regarding the appropriateness of scheduling a course under this system.